Law Dissertation Topics

 Research Question: This study will highlight the role of cops in combatting COVID-19 and ensuring public health safety.
 It’ll also focus on the risk and challenges they come across and how to overcome those challenges.

 Research Aim: The entire world has been paused during the lockdown situation.
 This study will investigate the mode of trials, court sessions, and justice during the coronavirus pandemic.

-Guidelines for transport, educational institutions, business sectors and hospitals during coronavirus pandemic
+Topic 6: Guidelines for transport, educational institutions, business sectors, and hospitals during the Coronavirus pandemic

-Research Aim: This study will focus on reviewing the guidelines issued by the government for various public gathering places such as transport, educational institutions, business sectors, and hospitals during coronavirus pandemic.
+Research Aim: This study will focus on reviewing the guidelines issued by the government for various public gathering places such as transport, educational institutions, business sectors, and hospitals during the Coronavirus pandemics.

 Research Aim: Gun control and the right to bear arms has been an ever-evolving web discourse in the United States.
 The research aims at analysing how gun control laws have changed in the USA since specifically focusing on the 2nd Amendment and its original framework.

 Topic 3: Rethinking the international legal framework protecting journalists in war and conflict zones.

 Research Question: Is the current legal framework still appropriate for protecting journalists in today’s conflict zones?